I’m pleased to introduce you to my friend…….

 “HE WAS BORN TO POVERTY, TO LABOR AND TO HARDSHIP” ….Douglass

 Abijah, the father, left the family in Newburyport when Lloyd was so young that he had no memory of him, essentially a fatherless child.
 An older brother and younger sister constituted the small family.
 His mother, Fanny, struggled to keep the family together in the context of a failing economy, with the usual severe consequences for the poor.
 Fanny worked as a nurse to women who had given birth, and often lived-in with them for periods of time, not at home with Lloyd.
 That living separation from his Mother was common for Lloyd.
 The effect his Mother had in his life is remarkable, especially when we learn how little they actually shared the same living space as Lloyd grew into youth.
 Economic need drove Fanny to Lynn to seek better work.
 Older brother, James, went with her, leaving Lloyd and the younger sister in Newburyport.
 There was a short time when Lloyd was with the family in Lynn, but then returned to Newburyport.
 Fanny moved the family to Baltimore, when Lloyd was almost ten, but a year later he was back in Newburyport, living with Pastor Bartlett’s family.
 For a brief time he was in Haverhill, a situation from which he tried to run away.
 James, became alcoholic, and simply disappeared from the early scene, following the Father’s pattern.
 James returned to the family later in life and was cared for by Garrison.
-There was little formal schooling for Lloyd; when he was eight he dropped out of school, needing work.
+There was little formal schooling for Lloyd; family need led him to leave school when he was eight, for work.

 Illness was common, his sister dying in Baltimore, and finally his mother also dying there, in 1823, leaving Lloyd without family in his eighteenth year.
 Lloyd saw his mother on what was essentially her death bed, visiting her in July.
 She died while he was back in Newburyport, that December.
 The notice which Lloyd placed in the Newburyport Herald, said she died after “a long and distressing illness which she bore with Christian fortitude and resignation.”